physicslucy/NMSSMPheno/INSTALL_IRIDIS.md

 Now we can try and compile ROOT, telling it to use the correct compilers (as the Intel ones have expired and CMake doesn't pick up our new modules), the correct Xpm library, and other customisations for ROOT (roofit and minuit fitter):

-**Note that Pythia8 and Delphes both require ROOT5, whilst analysis should preferably use ROOT6.
-The instructions that follow are for ROOT5, but the same instructions work for both, changing `root5` to `root6` and the git tag.**
+**Note that Pythia8 and Delphes both require ROOT5.
+The instructions that follow are for ROOT5, but the same instructions work for both, changing `root5` to `root6`, and changing the git tag.**

 ```
 git clone http://root.cern.ch/git/root.git root5